Background

 We walked north, away from the parade.
 The food stalls, quite good, are there only during the celebrations.
 They have everything from barbecue to Thai to falafel and so on...

-Incidentally, I have no connection to the people showing up in my pictures or videos, and I don't focus on anyone specific in any of my pictures, ever.
+Incidentally, I have no connection to the people showing up in my pictures or videos, and I don't focus on anyone specific in any of my pictures.
 I'm more interested in the vibe when I video or take photos.
-So, unless I identify someone specifically, or write about them to explain, I have no idea who they are, just like this tall dude who was passing by in my video.
+So unless I identify someone specifically, I have no idea who they are, just like this tall dude who was passing by in my video.

 I got a